dineshUmasankar/philly_house_predictor/README.md

     7. VACANT – No occupancy.
 FHA, VA, FNMA signs may be on the property.
 Property has been secured with fresh plywood over doors and windows.
     8. SEALED – Doors and windows have been covered over by plywood, tin, concrete block or stucco.
 No interior access.
     9. STRUCTURALLY COMPROMISED, OPEN TO THE WEATHER - Some or no windows, no door or door open, evidence of past abuse by vandals such as graffiti, missing railings, deteriorated wood and metal, etc. Scorch marks and/or fire and water damage to exterior brick, siding, bays, etc. Broken windows with blackened and charred interior.
     ```
+- `type_heater`: Similar to the rest, ordinally encoded based on the following order as described by the OPA:
+    ```
+    Type of heater or heating system.
+    A. Hot air (ducts)
+    B. Hot water (radiators or baseboards)
+    C. Electric baseboard
+    D. Heat pump (outside unit).
+    E. Other
+    G. Radiant
+    H. Undetermined / None
+    ```
+- `interior_condition`: Similar to rest, Ordinal Encoding after removing values without any clear definitions from the OPA's metadata, encoded in the order as seen below but 0's and 2's were removed.
+    ```
+    This could indicate the overall condition of the interior.
+    0. Not Applicable.
+    2. New / Rehabbed – Noticeably new construction then surrounding properties in the GMA.
+Property is superior to most other properties on the block.
+Usually the following exterior improvements can be observed.

+    3. Above Average - would indicate that some work had been done or the level of maintenance has been beyond what is typical for the area.
+The interior would show very well and be in move in condition.
+    4. Average – would be typical.
+    5. Below Average – would be the opposite.
+It could appear that maintenance has been let go and things normally were not repaired or replace on a regular basis.

+    6. Vacant – No occupancy.
+FHA, VA, FNMA signs may be on the property.
+    Property has been secured with fresh plywood over doors and windows.
+    7. Sealed / Structurally Compromised, Open to the Weather – Doors and windows have been covered over by plywood, tin, concrete block or stucco.
+No interior access.
+Some or no windows, no door or door open, evidence of past abuse by vandals such as graffiti, missing railings, deteriorated wood and metal, etc. Scorch marks and/or fire and water damage to exterior brick, siding, bays, etc. Broken windows with blackened and charred interior.
+    ```
 # Feature Engineering